JZRodriguez/fingerprints_project/README.md

 ______
 # Methodology
-Surface Domain Solution is equally defined for  The 3 Prototypes. as phi,theta = [ 0 ,2*pi]
-and radious =1 thats why 3d axis ticks are aligned in ranges from -[1 ,1]

 The surface will be defined as a map of a rectangular region Omega where (u,v) will belong to Omega and the surface S will be defined as the image of the map r: Omega --> S